aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/map-rendering/label-features-on-map/_index.md

 };
 // Rest of the steps remain the same
 ```
-## Example 4: Points Labeling Feature Based
+## Points Labeling Feature Based

-1. Follow steps 1 and 2 from the first example.
+Follow steps 1 and 2 from the first example.

-2. Implement feature-based labeling:
+### Step 1: Implement feature-based labeling:
 ```csharp
 var pointLabeling = new SimpleLabeling("name")
 {